 It is important from the first day that teacher candidates contribute to classroom instruction and interact with students.
 Traditional student teaching models are often hierarchical with site-based clinical educator being viewed as experts, and teacher candidates viewed as novices.
-In coteaching both teachers are seen as important contributors to the teaching process and are viewed by students equally in their teaching roles.
-Power differentials can make it difficult for classroom students to understand that they can, and should address their questions and concerns toward both teachers.
+In coteaching both teachers are

 Research Says...
 "Corespect occurred when teachers viewed each other as peers and had the expectation that each person provided valuable insight and knowledge that improved her/his teaching.
 For successful coteaching, all teachers, regardless of experience or expertise, had to respect each other's talents and value the contributions that each individual could make to the classroom.
-Mutual co-respect provided room to maneuvre within coteaching, and share voices, ideas and control" (Scantlebury, Gallo-Fox, & Wassell, 2007, p.
+Mutual co-respect provided room to maneuver within coteaching, and share voices, ideas and control" (Scantlebury, Gallo-Fox, & Wassell, 2007, p.
 975).